-Facebook is a social media giant, with a market capitalization of $522 billion.
+Meta Platforms is a social media giant, with a market capitalization of ~$433 billion.
 Facebook is the unquestioned leader in social media.
-At the end of the most recent quarter, Facebook had 1.56 billion active daily users and 2.38 billion active monthly users.

-Its family of offerings also includes Instagram, WhatsApp, and Messenger.
-Facebook estimates that 2.7 billion people use at least one of their services.
+Its family of offerings also includes Instagram, WhatsApp, Messenger, and more.

 And, given the amount of time users spend on the site, Facebook is simply a gold mine for advertising potential.
-Mobile advertising revenue represents approximately 93% of total advertising revenue.
+Mobile advertising revenue represents the vast majority of total advertising revenue.

 Source: Earnings Presentation

-Facebook’s growth potential remains highly attractive.
-While the company is nearing saturation in the U.S.—daily active users increased just 0.5% in the U.S. last quarter–overall the Facebook community continues to grow.
+Facebook’s growth potential remains attractive.
+While the company is nearing saturation in the U.S.— overall the Facebook community continues to grow.

 Source: Earnings Presentation